Oasis256/audiobookshelf-app/readme.md

-# The Book Shelf Mobile App
+# The BookShelf Mobile App

-The Book Shelf is a self-hosted audiobook server for managing and playing your audiobooks.
+The BookShelf is a self-hosted audiobook and podcast server.

 ### Android (beta)
 Get the Android app on the [Google Play Store](https://play.google.com/store/apps/details?id=com.bookshelf.app)